Learn How To Turn Clutter Into Cash Machines and Simplify Your Life

 It can sound easier than it actually is.
 You don’t want to sell your unwanted items to become a part-time job.
 I have found the easiest ways to sell your unwanted items and to turn clutter into cash machines.

-There are the traditional ways, garage sales, and consignment stores.
-More modern ways millennials would use like Ebay and Craigslist.
+There are traditional ways, garage sales, and consignment stores.
+More modern ways millennials would use like eBay and Craigslist.
 There are smartphone apps that will sell those items to you.

 For those of you that just don’t have any time there are also services that will allow you to send the items to them and they will sell it for you and send you the profits.

 When I began the simple living minimalist lifestyle I enjoyed the benefits but had to manage the items I no longer wanted and needed.
 I gifted most of it and donated a lot of it.

 I later learned that it could be easy to sell my unwanted items as they become available.
 Here are some of the ways I have learned to turn clutter into cash machines.